- Overview

 The consolidation allows for the set-off of debit and credit balances (where required).
 Interest is then calculated on the notional balance.

-The set-off of balances are notional with no physical movement of funds, which further reduces costs.
+The set-off of balances is notional with no physical movement of funds, which further reduces costs.

 Debit and credit interest

-• If a group’s net position at the level is a surplus (credit), then interest at a call deposit rate is calculated on this amount.
-Conversely, if a group’s net position at the level is a deficit (debit), then interest is calculated at either the current overdraft rate.
+- If a group’s net position at the level is a surplus (credit), then interest at a call deposit rate is calculated on this amount.
+Conversely, if a group’s net position at the level is a deficit (debit), then interest is calculated at the current overdraft rate.

 Cash management statements

-• The Cash Management reports show current net positions and account balances as well as all commutative reports covering any period during the past two cycles or between dates specified by the client.
+- The cash management reports show current net positions and account balances as well as all commutative reports covering any period during the past 2 cycles or between dates specified by the client.

 A/C level